kyriemao/LLMCS/README.md

 --include_query \
 --include_response \ # enable `include_response` if you test RTR or RAR prompting.
 --aggregation_method="sc" \ # you can set [`maxprob, mean, sc`]
 ```

+Evaluation results that contains the following three files will be output into `retrieval_output_path` that you set.
+- metrics.res: all evaluation metrics.
+- parameters.txt: parameters record of the evaluation.
+- res.trec: detailed TREC-style search results.

 # ✍️ Reference
 If you use LLMCS in a research paper, please cite our work as follows: